../_images/Week_1.jpg

 Key concepts#

-• What are the different roles in a research group?
+• The different roles in a research group?

-• What are the needs of the various group members?
+• Understanding the needs of the group members

 • Research Process